Dil Se..: Production

-Filming began in November 1997, while Shah Rukh Khan was also simultaneously shooting for Karan Johar's Kuch Kuch Hota Hai.
-Mani Ratnam had initially cast Kajol in the lead female role, though Manisha Koirala later replaced her.
-Likewise, Simran was cast in a secondary lead role and opted out of other projects to accommodate the film.
-She later turned down the film citing that the role was too small and would affect her work in the Tamil and Telugu cinema industries.
-Preity Zinta was later brought in to replace her.
+Filming began in December 1996, while Shah Rukh Khan was also simultaneously shooting for Yash Chopra's Dil To Pagal Hai.
+Mani Ratnam selected Manisha Koirala to play the lead role, after he was unable to get through to Kajol.
+Preity Zinta was chosen to play a supporting role.
+Raveena Tandon was approached by the team to appear in the "Chaiyya Chaiyya" song, but turned down the offer citing her disinterest in featuring as a part of an item number.

-Sameer Chanda, and Wasiq Khan were the production and art designers for Dil Se.
+Sameer Chanda and Wasiq Khan were the production and art designers for Dil Se...
 The principal photography took place in Himachal Pradesh, Leh, Assam, New Delhi, Kerala, and Ladakh over a period of 55 days.
 Tigmanshu Dhulia was the casting director.
 Pia Benegal and Manish Malhotra were the costume designers.
 The song "Chaiyya Chaiyya" was shot between Malaika Arora and Shah Rukh Khan on top of the Nilgiri Express, en route Ooty, Coonoor and Kotagiri, the train is particularly painted in brown for the song sequence.
 The travelling scenes, other crucial scenes were shot between Manisha Koirala and Shah Rukh Khan near Alchi Monastery, during the Sindhu Darshan Festival in Leh.
 The longest song of the film "Satrangi Re" with the lead pair was shot near Thikse Monastery, the mystical Basgo Monastery ruins, and Pangong lake near Pangong Tso in Ladakh.
-The song "Jiya Jale" was shot between Preity Zinta and Shah Rukh Khan near Athirappilly Falls, Alappuzha backwaters, Periyar National Park, Villangan Hills and Periyar Lake in Kerala.
+The song "Jiya Jale" was shot on Preity Zinta and Shah Rukh Khan near Athirappilly Falls, Alappuzha backwaters, Periyar National Park, Vilangan Hills and Periyar Lake in Kerala.
 Several action sequences in the film choreographed by Allan Amin were shot near Connaught Place, New Delhi, Rajpath and Old Delhi.
+Filming wrapped up in February 1998.